Children's Choirs

 Chancel Choir

 The Chancel Choir is a vital part of Central's worship services in the sanctuary.
-The choir primarily sings Sunday mornings in the 11:15 a.m. service, with occasional double services (to include 9:00 a.m. services).
-Rehearsals are held September to June on Wednesday evenings at 7:30 p.m.
+The choir primarily sings Sunday mornings in the 10:30 AM sanctuary service.
+Rehearsals are held from September to June on Wednesday evenings at 7:15 p.m.
 No audition is required, but some music reading is helpful.
-Special services include: A Festival of Nine Lessons and Carols, Ash Wednesday, Maundy Thursday, and Good Friday.
+Special services include A Festival of Nine Lessons and Carols, Ash Wednesday, Maundy Thursday, and Good Friday.

 The Well Musicians

-Music at The Well (Central’s casual worship service) ranges from Contemporary Christian selections and traditional hymns and songs (often arranged in more modern styles) to original songs, bluegrass, southern gospel, rhythm and blues, and current popular music.
-We have a core group of seven musicians, including lead and rhythm guitar, harmonica, double bass, cajun, piano, and vocals.
+Music at The Well (Central’s casual worship service) ranges from Contemporary Christian selections and traditional hymns and songs (often arranged in more modern styles) to original songs, bluegrass, southern gospel, and rhythm and blues.
+We have a core group of musicians, including lead and rhythm guitar, trumpet, and drums.
 We do not use any prerecorded music at The Well.
 Throughout the year we often invite guest musicians to join us in leading in worship.
 In addition, all three children’s choirs at Central participate in worship at The Well five to six times during the choir season.
 The lyrics to all the musical selections are projected on a large screen at the front of the space, and attendees are encouraged to sing “as much or as little” as they feel comfortable.

 Handbell Choir